rodrialo1302/Chant/README.md

 # Chant

 Android app written in Kotlin.
-Consists of a social networks for soccer enthusiasts.
+It consists of a social network for soccer enthusiasts.